garystafford/spring-music-docker/README.md

 The Spring Music application, hosted by Tomcat, will store and modify record album data in a single instance of MongoDB.
 MongoDB will be populated with a collection of album data when the Spring Music application first creates the MongoDB database instance.

-Lastly, the ELK Stack with Logspout, will aggregate both Docker and Java Log4j log entries, providing debugging and analytics to our demonstration.
+Lastly, the ELK Stack with Filebeat, will aggregate both Docker and Java Log4j log entries, providing debugging and analytics to our demonstration.
 I've used the same method for Docker and Java Log4j log entries, as detailed in this previous [post](https://programmaticponderings.wordpress.com/2015/08/02/log-aggregation-visualization-and-analysis-of-microservices-using-elk-stack-and-logspout/).

 ![Kibana 4 Web Console](https://programmaticponderings.files.wordpress.com/2016/07/kibana4_output.png)